saveourtool/save-cli/save-plugins/warn-plugin/README.md

 // this is line 3, but will be treated as line 2
 ```

+If `exactWarningsMatch` is set to `true` in `save.toml`, then an exact match of expected and actual warnings is required.

 ## Configuration
 Assuming you want to run your tool on input file `path/to/example/ExampleTest1.kt`,
 and you have directory structure like this